Palo Alto veers toward compromise on East Meadow bikeway

-Seeking to thread the needle between residents' wishes and grant requirements, Palo Alto cautiously advanced on Monday a plan to install bike improvements, including protected bikeways, along sections of East Meadow Drive, Fabian Way and Waverley Street.
+hes and grant requirements, Palo Alto advanced on Monday a plan to install bike improvements, including protected bikeways, along sections of East Meadow Drive, Fabian Way and Waverley Street.

 But in a nod to the dozens of East Meadow residents who have opposed any plan that would take away street parking near their homes, the City Council steered clear of the city's prior plan to install a protected bikeway along the entirety of the proposed route.
 Instead, council members unanimously agreed to a more modest -- and far less contentious -- set of improvements for the stretch of East Meadow between Middlefield Road and East Meadow Circle.